Introduction

 - Dessert

 Each course has a distinct purpose, allowing you to enjoy each flavor separately.
-Now, imagine if the chef served all five courses on a single plate—a chaotic mix of soup, steak, and ice cream!
+Now, imagine if the chef served all four courses on a single plate—a chaotic mix of soup, steak, and ice cream!
 This is analogous to a monolithic system, where everything is tangled together instead of being neatly organized.

 3. Music: Arpeggios vs. Chords